olgarozmetova/portfolio-website/README.md

 # Freelancer Website

 Website about freelance services on web development.
-This website is built with SCSS and JavaScript.
+This website is built with Sass and JavaScript.

 ## Features